Summer beer festivals in Toronto 2013

 Ontario Craft Beer Week

-What: The third annual tribute to Ontario's independent brewers, featuring the Ontario Craft Brewers' 29 members and comprising hundreds of events all across Ontario, including various food and beer collaborations, tap takeovers, and pub crawls.
-The week prior to the festival, we'll feature a comprehensive guide to the events occuring in Toronto during the week.
+What: The fourth annual tribute to Ontario's independent brewers now features over 30 Ontario Craft Breweries pouring local brew at 150 events in over 50 different Ontario communities.
+Festivities will include food and beer collaborations, tap takeovers, tasting events, brewery tours, cooking demonstrations, beer dinners, contests and more.
+The week prior to the festival, we'll feature a comprehensive guide to the events occurring right here in Toronto during the week.

 Where: All across Ontario